Boston Addiction Treatment Resources

 If you happen to take too much of a drug in a small period of time, your chances of suffering from an overdose will increase.
 The primary signs of a drug overdose include vomiting, passing out, having an extremely pale face, and having severe problems with breathing.

-In 2015, unintentional drug overdose in the city of Boston accounted for 27.5 deaths for every 100,000 residents.
-Keep in mind that overdose becomes more likely if you mix one harmful substance with another.
+Keep in mind that drug overdose becomes more likely if you mix one harmful substance with another.
 For instance, drinking alcohol at the same time that you take too much fentanyl can increase your chances of an overdose.
 While overdosing on drugs or alcohol can be very dangerous, you can greatly reduce the risk of these issues by seeking treatment for drug or alcohol abuse.

 Obtaining Treatment for Drug or Alcohol Abuse